bologer/anycomment.io/readme.txt

 * Plugin icon in admin sidebar was not displaying correctly and was overflowing when menu was opened
 * Newlines in comment are now displaying correctly.
 Previously everything was as a single line
 * Fixed issue when limit of number of comments per page was ignored and maximum number of comments displayed
+* Fixed overlapping sidebar news in admin on screens smaller then 1000px

 = 0.0.41 – 29.07.2018 =